bhavika32-hub/ola-ride-data-analysis-sql-powerbi/README.md

 **Overall Insight:** Driver behavior, vehicle-related issues, and peak-day operational pressure were the primary contributors to ride cancellations, incomplete rides, and revenue loss.

-**Overall Insight:** Driver behavior, vehicle condition, and peak-day operational pressure are the major contributors to cancellations and revenue loss.

 ---